Safeguarding Children, Young People and Adults at Risk

 The Children Act 2004, places a duty on organisations to safeguard and promote the well-being of children and young people.
 This includes the need to ensure that all adults who work with, or on behalf of, children and young people are competent, confident and safe.

-The vast majority of adults who work with children or vulnerable adults act professionally and aim to provide a safe and supportive environment, securing the well-being and very best outcomes for children and young people in their care.
+The vast majority of adults who work with children or adults at risk act professionally and aim to provide a safe and supportive environment, securing the well-being and very best outcomes for children and young people in their care.
 However, it is recognised that in this area of work tensions and misunderstandings can occur.
 Allegations can be malicious or misplaced or they may arise from differing perceptions.
 When they occur, they are inevitably distressing and difficult for all concerned.

 Equally, it must be recognised that some allegations may prove to be genuine and there are adults who will deliberately seek out, create or exploit opportunities to abuse children.
 It is therefore essential that all possible steps are taken to safeguard children and young people and ensure that the adults working with them are safe to do so.